spawnmarvel/todo-and-current/README.md

 - Ai as helper, Gemini.
 - "There is no finish line.
 You simply change courses and keep running."

+## Plan

+* Log monitor Q2 2026 Elastic Stack
+* Docker Basic to DevOps 2025/2026
+* learning-docker dmzdocker0
+* * Work with ElasticStack
+* * Work with Solr
+* Then the AZ-2008, jump to the docker section and do azure container registry and instance.
+Then Github actions-> Github self-hosted runners

+Misc
+* Bash Tutorial REPEAT and REPEAT and simple docker

 ## Linux :hotel:

 https://github.com/spawnmarvel/linux-and-azure